vmilkovic/my-places/README.md

 - Favorite, rate, comment and take pictures of visited places.
 - Loctions are set by current location and Google Maps API.
-- Users and places are stored in in SQLite database.
+- Users and places are stored in SQLite database.